top of page

 I'M MENGKE

 I'm an HCI/UX researcher with design expertise, focusing on user agency and creativity support in human-AI teaming.
-My work explores how system functions, interface designs, and communication strategies shape trust, authorship, and empowerment when people work with intelligent systems, and how design interventions can encourage informed interaction and sustained engagement.
-Using mixed methods and design-led inquiry, I connect conceptual models with practical design work to improve human-centered systems that foster trust, usability, and meaningful collaboration.
+I study how people perceive, collaborate with, and are impacted by intelligent systems, and how system functions, interface designs, and communication strategies shape their sensemaking, decision-making, and trust.
+Using mixed methods and design-led inquiry, I bridge conceptual models with practical design interventions to enhance trust, usability, and meaningful behavior change, thereby supporting informed calibration and sustained engagement across human-AI ecosystems.

 SELECTED RESEARCH